biozic/quantities/README.md

 New quantities can be derived from other ones using operators or dedicated functions.

-Quantities can be parsed from strings at runtime and compile-time.
+Quantities can be parsed from strings at run time and compile time.

 The main SI units and prefixes are predefined.
 Units with other dimensions can be defined by the user.

-Copyright 2013-2015, Nicolas Sicard.
+Copyright 2013-2018, Nicolas Sicard.

 License: Boost License 1.0.

-### Design rationale (work in progress)
+### Design rationale

 #### Principles